raquentin/raquentin.github.io/content/index.md

 title: Welcome
 ---

 I'm Race, a CS undergrad from the US interested in programming languages and software design.
-I work on developer tools, namely [[https://github.com/skrusenti/skru|Skru]], [[https://github.com/raquentin/haskode|Haskode]], and soon some things at Credit Karma.
+I write applications for developers, namely [[https://github.com/skrusenti/skru|Skru]], [[https://github.com/raquentin/haskode|Haskode]], and soon some things at Credit Karma.

 This site hosts opinionated writeups and personal notes primarily on computer science and software engineering.